yycunc/iSMNN/README.md

 iSMNN is maintained by Yuchen Yang [yyuchen@email.unc.edu] and Yun Li [yun_li@med.unc.edu].

 ## News and Updates
+December 29, 2021
+* Version 1.10 released
+  + Small errors are fixed in Documentation

 Febrary 22, 2021
 * Version 1.00 released
   + Small errors are fixed in this version